containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-17-learn-javascript-basic-concepts-to-help-your-career/index.md

 This is another important concept that strengthens your JavaScript knowledge about scopes and data encapsulation.
 In the simplest form, a function inside a function is known as a closure.
 You may call the inner function a closure.
 This inner function has three types of scope:

  * It has its own block-level scope.
- * It has access to parent's variables
+ * It has access to parent's variables.
- * Variables in the global scope are also accessible inside the closure
+ * Variables in the global scope are also accessible inside the closure.

- Let's see who to create a closure:
+ Let's see how to create a closure:
 ```
  function myFunction(){
     let first_name = "mustafa";